wilsonmyeh/search-engine/README.md

 ##Miscellaneous

 	Terminating the server does not kill the process.
 This is because of blocking caused by the recv() command.
-It will, however, exit upon any query post-termination.
+Besides CTRL+C, it will also exit upon any query post-termination.